nvkelso/carto-css-map-styling/README.md

 #Atomic bits (nouns, verbs):

-* **Object geometry type**: point, line, polygon, continuous-field aka raster. _Even the component polys, rings, & vertex.
-New in 2.0_
-* **CSS target**: anchor, stroke, fill, label/text, data. _Anchor is new in 2.0, label/text is better in 2.0, data formalized in 2.0_
+1. **CSS target**: anchor, stroke, fill, label/text, data. _Anchor is new in 2.0, label/text is better in 2.0, data formalized in 2.0_
-* **Rendering target** (optional/implied in 2.0): (pivots off geometry type) registration, edge, interior, LABEL, INTERACTIVITY. _With optional masks and positioning/attachment hints._
-* **Ink with** for color (mask) areas (extrusion of stroke, or fill): rgb, cmyk, hsv, gradient, image (with repeat options). _With alpha.
-All color spaces/images/gradient are coallpsed in "ink" in Carto 2.0_
-* **Size by**: anchors, strokes, and labels have a 2d extrusion measurement (eg: 2px) _For images, the size is implied by a non-repeat dimension of the source image.
+1. **Size by**: anchors, strokes, and labels have a 2d extrusion measurement (eg: 2px) _For images, the size is implied by a non-repeat dimension of the source image.
 Others are determined by default style CSS.
 Continues from Cascadenik/Carto 1.0_
+1. **Ink with** for color (mask) areas (extrusion of stroke, or fill): rgb, cmyk, hsv, gradient, image (with repeat options). _With alpha.
+All color spaces/images/gradient are coallpsed in "ink" in Carto 2.0_
+1. **Object geometry type**: point, line, polygon, continuous-field aka raster. _Even the component polys, rings, & vertex.
+New in 2.0_
+1. **Rendering target** (optional/implied in 2.0): (pivots off geometry type) registration, edge, interior, LABEL, INTERACTIVITY. _With optional masks and positioning/attachment hints._

 #Core bits (Map CSS 1.0):

 _All these must be supported to meet 1.0 compliance_

 1. basic from  css: **Basic CSS syntax** - stroke, fill, text.
-Require RGB and Opacity.
+Require `color:#rrggbb` and `opacity=1.0`.
-1. from cascadenik: **Filters** for feature attributes (FIELDNAME=value or FIELDNAME>value)
+1. from cascadenik: **Filters** for feature attributes eg: `FIELDNAME=value` or `FIELDNAME>value`
-1. new  carto  2.0: **display:none** - like !important, but for not showing stuff, regarless of other rules.
+1. new  carto  2.0: **display:none** - like `!important`, but for not showing stuff, regarless of other rules.
 1. from cascadenik: **DataSourcesConfig** an XML tag similar to the Stylesheet tag that allows you to externalize elements in an easy to manage format.
 [More info »](https://github.com/mapnik/Cascadenik/wiki/Managing-Data-Sources)
 1. from carto  1.0: **FontSets**: very important for multilingual characters and UTF-8 labels, font fallbacks
 1. new  carto  2.0: **Point geoms have an edge** available for stroking. **THIS IS THE ONLY SHOW STOPPER.**